 Platelet Rich Plasma (PRP)

-Biologic treatments such as Platelet Rich Plasma (PRP), offer patients a chance to improve symptoms and potentially enhance their healing potential for a variety of orthopaedic problems.
+Platelet Rich Plasma therapy offers patients a chance to improve symptoms and potentially enhance their healing potential for a variety of orthopaedic problems.
 When applied appropriately, these treatments can allow patients to improve their quality of life while avoiding surgery.
 They can also enhance healing after surgical intervention.

 - Tennis Elbow (Lateral Epicondylitis)